BYLAWS OF WASHINGTON STATE GEOCACHING ASSOCIATION

 9.1 – The Board of Directors shall be elected annually by the general membership.

-9.1.1 – Each active Individual and Family membership has one vote.
+9.1.1 – Each active Basic and Premium membership has one vote.
 It shall be each Member’s

 responsibility to ensure WSGA has a current email address to which election notifications may be